LiraNick/hangman-game/README.md

 ##❌ Erro

-* em caso de erro abrir e rodar o arquivo de dentro da pasta ./app
+'''
+FileNotFoundError: [Errno] no such file or directory.
+'''

+##✔️ Correção

+>abrir e rodar na pasta .app/

 ## 📄 Licença